 Private Browsing Made Easy

 Users can have any number of reasons for wanting to privately browse the Internet.
 If you have a VPN installed that encrypts your IP address, you can easily browse in private with the knowledge that your data is protected securely.
-This can also be useful for those who want to hide their activity on a shared device or public network, watch TV from geoblocked sites, are torrenting content, or using any service that requires additional privacy.
+This can also be useful for those who want to hide their activity on a shared device or use any service that requires additional privacy.

 Protection from Data Leaks and your ISP